adiyengar/inventory-monitor/README.md

 - 📊 Daily reports with charts and trends
 - 🗄️ SQLite database for historical tracking
 - ⏰ Timeline-based analysis
+- 🌐 Streamlit web interface for easy video upload and management

 ## Quick Start